U.S. wireless carriers seek alternatives as phone growth slows

-NEW YORK (Reuters) - U.S. mobile phone companies are starting to realize they need more than phones to keep growing.
+NEW YORK, April 24 (Reuters) - U.S. mobile phone companies are starting to realize they need more than phones to keep growing.

 Shares of AT&T Inc fell 5 percent on Wednesday after the No. 2 U.S. mobile operator disappointed investors with its report of a net loss of 69,000 phone subscribers in the first quarter.
 It depended on tablet users instead for growth.